Quantifying the homology of periodic cell complexes: Introduction

 In Section~\ref{sec:Graphs} we define the notion of a \textit{weighted quotient graph}.
 The definition we employ agrees with the ``vector method'' introduced in \cite{chung1984vector}, to which we direct the reader for more details.
 In recent years, weighted quotient graphs have been studied extensively and become ubiquitous with structure classification in topological crystallography (c.f., \cite{delgado2005three,eon2018planar}), where they are known as \textit{labelled quotient graphs}).
 A weighted quotient graph is also referred to as a \textit{static graph} in a discrete mathematical setting (c.f., \cite{iwano1987testing,cohen1990recognizing}) where it is used to model Very Large Scale Integration and dynamic optimisation problems (see \cite{kosaraju1988detecting,orlin1984problems}).
 In this setting, the periodic graph is called the \textit{dynamic graph} constructed by interpreting edge weights as shift vectors which generate translational symmetries.

-In Section~\ref{sec:Graphs} we present Theorem~\ref{thm:graph} which relates the homology of a periodic graph to properties of its weighted quotient graph.
-The 0-dimensional result was first derived in \cite{cohen1990recognizing} in the language of electronics and computer science and was independently reformulated in the language of graph theory in Corollary~1.9.3 of \cite{dicks1989groups} and Theorem~3.6 of \cite{bass1993covering} to prove an analogous result for any action on a connected graph.
-We rephrase and provide a new proof from our perspective in the language of algebraic topology, and use these methods to generalise to 1-dimensional homology, which we believe to be an original result.
-Theorems~6.2 and ~6.3 of \cite{sunada2012topological} use similar techniques as in our proof of Theorem~\ref{thm:graph}.
-However, their analysis of these results focuses on categorical properties and classifications of quotient graphs, whereas we focus on an explicit construction of the homology of the infinite cover.
+In Section~\ref{sec:Graphs} we present Theorems~\ref{thm:graphH0} and~\ref{thm:graphH1} which relate the homology of a periodic graph to properties of its weighted quotient graph.
+The degree-0 result (Theorem~\ref{thm:graphH0}) was first derived by Cohen \& Megiddo in \cite{cohen1990recognizing} in the language of electronics and computer science and was independently reformulated in the language of graph theory in Corollary~1.9.3 of \cite{dicks1989groups} and Theorem~3.6 of \cite{bass1993covering} to prove an analogous result for any action on a connected graph.
+We rephrase and provide a proof using using the language of algebraic topology.
+Recent work in \cite{edelsbrunner2024merge} has also extended the approach with weights of weighted quotient graphs (which they call shift vectors) to define a degree-0 persistent homology theory for periodic spaces.
+The approach of \cite{edelsbrunner2024merge}, which introduces the concept of a persistent merge tree, has a similar theme to the current paper, but is currently unable to extend to higher dimensional (persistent) homology.
+Our treatment of the degree-1 homology of a periodic graph, Theorem~\ref{thm:graphH1}, uses covering space theory and builds on results from Sunada's topological crystallography~\cite{sunada2012topological}.

 In the case of a 1-periodic cell complex $K$ (of arbitrary dimension) we may think of the map $K\to q(K)$ sending $K$ to its quotient space $q(K)$ of translational equivalence classes as being equivalent to a map $K\to \mathbb{S}^1$.
-This case has been well-studied with Novokov homology \cite{novikov1991quasiperiodic} which generalises the methods of Morse theory, allowing one to explicitly calculate the homology of $K$ over the field of Laurent power series.
+This case has been well-studied with Novikov homology \cite{novikov1991quasiperiodic} which generalises the methods of Morse theory, allowing one to explicitly calculate the homology of $K$ over the field of Laurent power series.
 A computer-friendly method to calculate this with Jordan blocks is described in \cite{burghelea2017topology}.
+More generally, the (co)homology of the quotient space is exactly the equivariant (co)homology of $K$ with respect to the group action of translations \cite{tu2020introductory}.
+Recent work has looked at applications of (persistent) equivariant (co)homology to shape reconstruction and Vietoris-Rips complexes \cite{carbone2020equivariant,adams2024persistent}.